Duty officer

-A duty officer or officer of the day is a position that is assigned to a worker on a regularly rotational basis.
+A duty officer or officer of the day is a worker assigned a position on a regularly rotational basis.
 While on duty, duty officers attend to administrative tasks and incidents that require attention regardless of the time of day, in addition to the officer's normal duties.

 A duty officer is typically assigned to work for a period of time such as 24 to 48 hours, after which they will be relieved by the next duty officer listed on a roster.
 The outgoing duty officer will turn over relevant data and documentation to the incoming duty officer about the previous day's happenings before returning to their normal duties or resting.